Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 }
 ```

-You can import neigboring code files as modules.
+You can import neigboring code files as modules to make use
+of the respective functions in those neighboring files.

 **Note:** In Horse64, **regular code can't be outside
 a `func`** like it might be in Python, Javascript, or Lua.